Mission Study on "Israel-Palestine" Is Consistent with United Methodist Policy

 A joint statement of the General Board of Global Ministries and the Women's Division

-These positions and attitudes form the framework for a current United Methodist mission study on Israel-Palestine.
-The study is part of the Women's Division's 77-year-old Schools of Christian Mission program through which selected spiritual growth topics, societal issues, and geographic areas or countries are studied in one- and two-year cycles.
-The Women's Division and the General Board of Global Ministries produce guides and other materials for the studies.
-Israel-Palestine, the adult study guide, and From Palestine to Seattle: Becoming Neighbors and Friends, a storybook-style text for the children, were published in the spring of 2007 and used without controversy in hundreds of regional and annual conference Schools of Christian Mission that summer and in local congregations and units of United Methodist Women beginning in the fall of that year.
+These actions and positions form the background of a current United Methodist mission study entitled Israel-Palestine, published in the late spring of 2007 by the Women's Division of the General Board of Global Ministries.
+This publication is part of its 77-year-old Schools of Christian Mission program.
+This program develops annual or biennial study guides on selected spiritual growth topics, societal issues, and geographical areas, either country- or region-specific.
+The printed material for the Israel-Palestine study is a study guide, not a "manual" on Israel and Palestine.
+The guide was used without controversy in scores of regional and annual conference Schools of Christian Mission in the summer of 2007 and in local congregations and units of United Methodist Women beginning in the fall of that year.

 The United Methodist Church is on record as a firm advocate of both Israeli and Palestinian rights.
 The mission study was prepared with the goal of helping United Methodists appreciate the complexity of the Israeli-Palestinian conflict within the context of our commitment to a just and lasting peace in the Middle East.

 The General Board of Global Ministries and the Women's Division will continue to be guided by the policies and actions of General Conference on issues related to Israel and Palestine.

 - Building New Bridges in Hope: Statement of The United Methodist Church on Christian-Jewish Relations, 1996.
 (Available online at http://www.jcrelations.net/en/?item=999).